100 Policies for Mrs May

 12. Remove ‘Powered Transporter’ restrictions to legalise the development of dockless e-scooter schemes

-13. End annual MOT tests with by moving the minimum testable age to 5 years from 3 and then testing for emissions and safety every 3 years
+13. End annual MOT tests by moving the minimum testable age to 5 years from 3 and then testing for emissions and safety every 3 years

 14. Increase the speed limit on British motorways to 80 mph